borisreitman/webutil/README.md

 The third part is for symmetric encryption, which uses AES-256 GCM variant.
 Once you have a shared secret on both sides of communication, use this to encrypt and decrypt information.
 Every encryption call requires a nonce value which is 12 bytes long.
 You can use `Rand_Util.random_bytes(12)` to generate it.
 You will need to pass this nonce to the other side, together with the ciphertext.

+Part of symmetric encrytion is also the ability to treat keys as data and encrypt them with another key.
+This second key is called Key Encryption Key (KEK).
+The terminology is to wrap and unwrap a key.
+When the key is wrapped, it can be communicated by an insecure channel.
+The technique of wrapping keys allows to encrypt a large file once, and send it to multiple people, each of which do not know each other's symmetric key.

 All byte arrays are of type UInt8Array.
 All cryptogarphic are performed using Brower's built-in facilities of the `window.crypto` API.

 ```